Guidance for public reviewers of research funding applications

 The online form is separated into sections, which correspond to the selection criteria used by the panel.
 Under each section there are a number of prompts to help you complete the form.
 They are designed to help you think about assessing the funding application from a patient and public perspective.
-A template of the public review form is available from our website.
+A template of the public review form is available to download as a Word document.

 To complete the form, you can type your comments directly into the online form, although some people prefer to work offline and then copy and paste into the form.

 Once you have inserted your comments into each section, you’ll need to rate each section.
 Your rating (i.e. Excellent, Good, Fair, Poor, Don’t know) should reflect the comments you have made.
 You’ll then be asked to score the application overall in line with the scoring guide.
 When you have completed all the sections, you will be able to submit your review.